-Handmade leather sandals are one of the most stylish Greek souvenirs that you can purchase during your trip.
+A pair of handmade leather sandals are one of the most stylish Greek souvenirs that you can purchase during your trip.
 Not to mention, the ones that are most likely to see a lot of use.

-You will find a lot of leather good stores scattered throughout the country.
+You will find a lot of leather goods stores scattered throughout the country.
 In Corfu, for instance, virtually every narrow street and marketplace sells handmade leather sandals and purses.
 Many of which are very well made and sold for a good price.

 If you are looking for the best of the best, venture to Monastiraki market when you are shopping in Athens.
 Here you will find a store called Melissinos.

-This is a family business that has been making gorgeous leather sandals in a traditional manner since the 1920’s.
+This is a family business that has been making gorgeous leather sandals in a traditional manner since the 1920s.
 Better yet, the owners have a long list of satisfied celebrity clientele.

 It’s almost a quintessential image of Greece – old-timers sitting outside of a kafenion sipping ellinikos kafes and playing backgammon.
-If you are unfamiliar with backgammon, the set consists of a wooden playing board (comparable to checkers/chess).
+If you are unfamiliar with Backgammon, the set consists of a wooden playing board (comparable to checkers/chess).

 In Greece, fevga, plakoto, and portes are the most common.
 They are relatively straightforward to master, and you can find a number of tutorials and youtube videos online.

-Antiques and Knick-Knacks
+Antiques and knick-knacks

 The streets of Psiri, Athens are lined with antique stores.
-For decades, this part of the Greek capital has been renowned for its eccentric vendors selling collectibles, valuable old furnishings, unique art pieces, jewelry and trinkets.
+For decades, this part of the Greek capital has been renowned for its eccentric vendors selling collectibles, valuable old furnishings, unique art pieces, jewelry, and trinkets.

 You may have to rummage around to uncover a great find – much like antique shopping anywhere in the world.
 However, what Greek souvenirs could be better than a painting or a piece of furniture that you found in a mysterious old store in Athens once upon a time?